-- Laboratory studies: decreased Hgb, Hct, MCV; increased RBC count, RDW; HbH on hemoglobin electrophoresis; iron studies normal
+- Laboratory studies: decreased Hgb, Hct, MCV; increased RBC count, RDW; HbH on hemoglobin electrophoresis; iron studies normal.

 At major thalassemia and intermediate thalassemia, hypochromasia and poikilocytosis are more distinct.
 Reticulocytes, LDH and bilirubin are increased; haptoglobin is decreased.

-Further criteria confirming the suspicion are a positive family history, disturbed hemoglobinization in bone marrow aspirate, and genome analysis.
+Further criteria confirming the suspicion are a positive family history, disturbed hemoglobinization in bone marrow aspirate and genome analysis.

 Therapy of Thalassemia

 The ideal therapy is allogenic stem cell transplantation.
-Since the minor form does usually not require treatment, this primarily applies to major thalassemia.
+Since the minor form does not usually require treatment, this primarily applies to major thalassemia.

 Course and Prognosis of Thalassemia

-If the anemia is not treated adequately, there is a massive expansion of haemopoiesis within the bone marrow.
+If the anemia is not treated adequately, there is a massive expansion of hemopoiesis within the bone marrow.
 This can lead to a “hair on end” appearance on skull X-ray.
 If regular transfusions are given, iron chelation must be started.